GuoBioinfoLab/TCellSI/README.md

 #[1] "XXX"  "XXX"  "XXX" ...
 ```
 ## How to use TCellSI for scRNA-seq data?
-#You can extract the count expression of single-cell data by reading the count file of single-cell data directly or seurat_obj@assays$RNA@counts in the seurat object, and further convert it to the TPM format.
+#You can extract the count expression of single-cell data by reading the count file of single-cell data directly or seurat_obj@assays$RNA@counts in the seurat object, and further convert it to the log(TPM +1) format.
 Then you can use TCellSI to perform calculations of the states scores for each cell of the single-cell data.
 ```
 scRNA_scores <- TCSS_Calculate(sample_scRNA)
 ```